Sufism in Algeria: Sufi Rituals and Practices

 is a devotional Sufi music which is played and sung over the country according to different versions as Imzad.

 Other Sufi practices includes dhikr and wird, construction of various Qubbas and Zawiyas to spread Islam.

-Rahmani Sufi order is one of the most dominant Sufi order in Algeria, which is a branch of Khalwati Tariqa and it is said to be influential to the present day.
+The Rahmani Sufi order is one of the most dominant Sufi orders in Algeria, which is a branch of the Khalwati Tariqa and it is said to be influential to the present day.

 Ashura, Mawlid, Mawsim, Sebiba and Tweeza are widely celebrated by the Sufis in Algeria.

 The regular Sufi practice in many of the Zawiyas in Algeria sees the presence of participants to the Hizb Rateb and the Salka without performing any other Sama or Whirling.